 Hedera will usually have less growth in the lower branches, in extreme

 cases this gives the tree a kind of cauliflower appearance.

 pulling the ivy away from the tree after the ivy has been cut off from

-humans - ivy can be heavy).
+humans (ivy can be very heavy).

 groves where the trees are sparsely planted, the ivy can receive enough